PortNumber53/task-sync/README.md

 - `command` (optional): The command and arguments to execute inside the container.
 If not provided, the container will be started with its default command.
 - `container_name` (optional): A specific name for the container.
 If not provided, a name will be generated automatically.
 - `parameters` (optional): A list of extra parameters to pass to the `docker run` command (e.g., `["-p", "8080:80", "--rm"]`).
+- `keep_forever` (optional): A boolean flag.
+If set to `true`, the system will ensure the container keeps running, even if no long-running command is specified in `parameters`.
+This is useful for services that need to be persistently available.
 - `depends_on` (optional): This step will typically depend on a `docker_build` or `docker_pull` step to ensure the image is available.
 - `container_id` (output): The ID of the running container.
 This field is populated automatically.